-Put simply, it is about managing risk, no more, no less.
+Put simply, it is about managing your investment risk, no more, no less.
 If the risk of holding an asset becomes too high, it should be liquidated.
 Just as importantly, if the risk of holding an asset decreases, it should be held, provided it supports the investor’s objectives.

-But instead of timing the market, investors are told to buy and hold or it is time in the share market that yields returns.
+But instead of timing the stock market, investors are told to buy and hold or it is time in the stock market that yields returns.
 Indeed, the majority in the industry promote the idea that individuals should leave their funds fully invested over five to 10 years or more.
 The reason we hear this is because the industry cannot time the market, as the funds are simply too large to manoeuvre with any speed.

-Instead they ride out the inevitable peaks and troughs in the market in the hope that the compounding effect will increase over the longer term.
+Instead, they ride out the inevitable peaks and troughs in the market in the hope that the compounding effect will increase over the longer term.
 Meanwhile, your portfolio erodes and you continue to pay annual fees to achieve, at best, average returns.

 A common misconception presented by some in the financial industry to get you to believe that time in the market is more important than timing the market is that ‘market timers’ sell when the market is low and are out of the market when the inevitable rally occurs.
 They assert that you run the risk of being out of the market at the trough of a decline, when sentiment is at its most negative and potential returns are at their greatest.

 They attempt to substantiate this argument by suggesting that if you are out of the market on the 20 biggest days that the market is rising over a 10-year period, your return will fall substantially.
 However, the inverse of that argument is that if you are out of the market on the 20 biggest days that the market is falling, it stands to reason that your returns would surpass the market average over any 10-year period.
 After all, markets don’t crash up, they crash down.